 The LR Kit, LR002523, includes a template, bracket with fittings, and extinguisher.
-The extinguisher is a standard off the shelf size, so once it’s used up I can easily get a replacement.
-I remember all the JLR development cars had a fire extinguisher installed, but I didn’t realise they were installed on to an accessory kit.
+The extinguisher is a standard off-the-shelf size, so I can easily get a replacement once it’s used up.
+I remember all the JLR development cars had a fire extinguisher installed, but I didn’t realise they were installed onto an accessory kit.

 Preparing the Carpet

 It’s rather hard to cut around the paper template as it is so flexible.
-My solution was to put some masking tape on the carpet, trace the outline, then cut through the tape and the carpet.
+So my solution was to put some masking tape on the carpet, trace the outline, and then cut through the tape and the carpet.
 A short steel rule helps to keep the lines straight.

 I liked the idea of hinging the piece of carpet so that it can fold back into the hole, but the bracket has a lip on the long sides to hold the carpet and trim the edge.
-This gives a neat finish but makes hinging the carpet impossible.
-Lifting the carpet piece out reveals the holes in the vehicle body.
+These lips give a neat finish but make hinging the carpet impossible.
+Lifting the carpet piece out reveals the holes in the vehicle’s body.

-The Freelander fire extinguisher is a 1kg powder type, the total weight is quite a bit more, and you wouldn’t want that flying around in heavy braking/rollover situation.
-The supplied rivnuts are rather heavy-duty which comes as no surprise.
+The Freelander fire extinguisher is a 1kg powder type, the total weight is quite a bit more, and you wouldn’t want that flying around in a heavy braking/rollover situation.
+The supplied rivnuts are rather heavy-duty, which comes as no surprise.
 I tried the old spanner and bolt trick to compress them, but in the end, I spent the money on a Sealey short arm rivnut installer.
-Since buying the installer, I haven’t stopped installing rivnuts but that is another story!
+Since buying the installer, I haven’t stopped installing rivnuts, but that is another story!

 And there it is, installed.
 A simple 20 minutes.
-The cage the extinguisher sits in is easy to remove, with a couple of screws.
+The extinguisher’s cage is easy to remove, with a couple of screws.
 The pressure gauge is face-up for the occasional visual check.
-A word of caution from past experience, the mass of the extinguisher stays cold for hours and is right next to the passenger’s calves.
-It might be advisable to keep a blanket in the car for the other half in the winter.
+A word of caution from past experience: the extinguisher’s mass stays cold for hours and is right next to the passenger’s calves.
+It might be advisable to keep a blanket in the car for the other half during the winter.

 Why didn’t I install it in the boot?
-Well the LR kit is designed for mounting between a front seat, and there is quite a delay in getting out of the car going to the boot and pulling the extinguisher then getting back to the fire.
+Well, the LR kit is designed for mounting between a front seat, and there is quite a delay in getting out of the car, going to the boot and pulling the extinguisher, and then getting back to the fire.

-This size of extinguisher will not put out a fire if it has taken hold, it’s intended to put out very small fires, or to damp them down while you pull someone out of a car, so those few seconds going to the boot could be critical.
+This extinguisher size will not put out a fire if it has taken hold.
+However, the extinguisher is intended to put out very small fires or damp them down while you pull someone out of a car, so those few seconds going to the boot could be critical.